-Paris is the last place I visited outside the UK, to commemorate Alphaville’s 30th anniversary in 2014.
+Paris was my most recent trip outside the UK, to commemorate Alphaville’s 30th anniversary in 2014.
 It’s always going to hold fond memories.
 Coincidentally, Alphaville was played last night to much enjoyment.

 Jet Set was described by the band as a ‘jingle that advertises things money can’t buy: anarchy, freedom, love, fun, and a piece of the end of the world’.
 It’s a strangely apt sentiment, given what followed.

-Today, Paris is all over the news and social media.
+Today, Paris is all over the news and social media following a terrorist attack.
 Many friends of mine have commented, engaged in debate, and adopted the profile picture overlay of the French flag.
-Regrettably, I feel that I can’t.
+Regrettably, I don’t want to join in.

 Believing this, as I do, is hard.
-How do you denounce terrorism without speaking about it?
-How do you commemorate the dead and contribute towards collective messages about the pointless loss of life without sounding it loudly?
-How do we affirm our systems of belief and our sense of humanity as contrary to those of terrorists without engaging publicly?
+How do you denounce terrorism, or commemorate loss, without making volume?
+How do we affirm our systems of belief and sense of humanity as contrary to those of terrorists without engaging publicly?

 This is a war that is symbiotically linked to the public sphere.
-And unfortunately, the more we feed it, the more it has the capacity to grow.
+The more we feed it, the more it has the capacity to grow.

 And with that, I’m now questioning the irony of writing publicly about avoiding publicity.
 We may never fully comprehend the reasons behind these tragedies; nor, unfortunately, the best solutions to overcome them.